 4. Hub Gear

 Being a gear ratio changing system, this internal gear acts as a bridge between the gears but it cannot turn freely.
 This component is mainly between the first and second gear, and behind the third and fourth gear.
 When the gear damages, it starts causing transmission shifting issues that’s why manual transmission hard to shift into first gear.

 The gear plays the main role in the manual transmission.
-With one small, it accepts the hub sleeve engagement with synchronization ring.
-On the other hand, it’s big teeth, regulates the spinning counter gear when the driver sends the transmission to the output shaft.
+With one small, it accepts the hub sleeve engagement with a synchronization ring.
+On the other hand, it’s big teeth regulate the spinning counter gear when the driver sends the transmission to the output shaft.

 The gear doesn’t allow the transmission, if these teeth are not in a proper condition what causes stiff gear shift.

 6. Less Gear Oil